 Inaccurate Information

 First Advantage is allegedly reporting inaccurate information on their screenings without verifying it.
-Many times, mistakes are as a consequence of unthorough research with information belonging to a different person sharing the same name.
+Many times, mistakes are as a consequence of incomplete research with information belonging to a different person sharing the same name.
 A quick online search can often be the solution for resolving this issue.
 However, in accordance with the Fair Credit Reporting Act (FCRA), criminal records cannot match people’s records based on names alone, as names are far too common.
 The same goes for partial birth date information, such as the month and year as this does not provide enough information about someone’s identity.

 Outdated Information